padreati/rapaio/_sources/intro.md

 # Rapaio Book

+This collection of pages talks about Rapaio library.
+It serves as a documentation, collection of articles and, perhaps in time, a book.

 Rapaio is a Java library which provides a comprehensive set of tools for data manipulation, linear algebra, statistics and machine learning.
+The project started in 2012 as a place to collect simple implementations of various machine learning algorithms.

+It evolved in time, it was rewritten perhaps a dozen of times.
+Now it is stable, and it has consistent concepts and its own flavours.
+Still, some fundamental principles resisted unchanged.
+Those principles are: pure Java with no external dependency, expressive and consistent API, comprehensive set of ML algorithms implemented as close as possible to the authors ideas, comprehensive set of statistics, mathematics, linear algebra and other computational tools in numeric fields.

 ## Pure Java, No Dependencies